 Anything that hurts a man's health hurts his sperm.
 The good news: preserving your reproductive potential will also keep you healthy.

-"What's bad for your heart is bad for your penis," says Columbia's Harry Fisch.
+Protect Your Heart: "What's bad for your heart is bad for your penis," says Columbia's Harry Fisch.
 Erections depend on arterial flow from the heart, and when that's reduced or blockage occurs, erectile dysfunction (ED) is often close behind.
-Get an annual physical including heart checkup and cholesterol test once you reach your 30s.
+Get an annual physical, including a heart checkup and a cholesterol test, once you reach your 30s.
 If your cholesterol is high, cholesterol-lowering medicine may help.

-Take Antioxidants: Vitamin C or E, since they may help battle free radicals that play a part in breakdown of sperm DNA.
+Take Antioxidants: Vitamins C or E, since they may help battle free radicals that play a part in breakdown of sperm DNA.

-The urologist should always look for engorgements of the veins in scrotum, which can begin as early as adolescence.
+Have Varicoceles Removed: The urologist should always look for engorgements of the veins in the scrotum, which can begin as early as adolescence.
 Almost 40 percent of infertile men have them.
-By trapping the blood flow in the scrotum, they can cook and choke the sperm, leading to risk of infertility.
+By trapping the blood flow in the scrotum, engorgements can cook and choke the sperm, leading to risk of infertility.
 This is easily reversible.